kevkanaan/PureSphere/README.md

 We can add Python dependencies through the `requirements.txt` file.
 Keep in mind that when a new dependency is added, you have to rebuild the image.
 See the [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html#special-case-adding-dependencies-via-requirements-txt-file) for more information.

-## The project
+## Quick overview of the project

 The goal of the project is to implement a full stack data pipeline to answer 2-3 questions formulated in natural language.

 We chose the following questions, focusing on France in 2021:
 - What are the zones for which we have information about the air quality and the water quality?
-- Can we see the impact of industrial sites on their surrounding area in terms of air and water quality?
+- What is the proportion of industrial sites having a monitoring station in a 10km radius zone ?

-To answer them, we use 3 datasets:
+To answer them, we use 3 datasets: Géorisques, Hub'eau and Géod'air
-- Géorisques: the list of industrial facilities releasing pollutants
-- Water API: information about water quality
-- OpenAQ: information about air quality

 For more information about a dataset, you can look at its README in the `/dags/<dataset>` folder.

+To read the whole project report, [it's here](docs/Rapport.md)
 ### Data

 The retrieved data are stored in the `/data` folder.
 The data are stored in 3 "zones":